PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Experiments

-\paragraph{Impact of gradient stopping on 3D branch} Gradient stopping is an important trick to regularize the corresponding parameter part of path consistency loss properly.
-The reason is two-fold: 1) without gradient stopping, the path-consistent alone has trivial solutions by producing zero activations for both the 2D and 3D branches.
-2) the task of interest is 3D detection; hence, it is intuitive only to regularize the 2D branch to facilitate the 3D task without interfering with the 3D branch.
-To verify, we remove the gradient stopping on the 3D backbone and evaluate on the nuScenes $\frac{1}{4}$ split.
-We found the mAP and NDS drop significantly from 62.4\%, 67.8\% to 56.7\% and 63.0\%, respectively, validating the effectiveness of gradient stopping on the 3D branch.
+\paragraph{Impact of gradient stopping on 3D branch} The practice of gradient stopping is a important trick for effectively regulating the corresponding parameters of the path consistency loss.
+This importance stems from two key reasons: 1) Avoiding trivial solutions: Excluding gradient stopping would allow the path-consistency alone to generate trivial solutions, where both the 2D and 3D branches yield zero activations.
+2/ Task focus: As our primary concern is 3D detection, it's logical to solely regulate the 2D branch to facilitate the 3D task, all while not interfering with the 3D branch.
+To validate this, we conducted an experiment where we removed gradient stopping from the 3D backbone and assessed performance on the $\frac{1}{4}$ subset of the nuScenes dataset.
+Remarkably, we observed a significant drop in both mAP and NDS, from 62.4\% and 67.8\% to 56.7\% and 63.0\%, respectively.
+This substantiates the efficacy of employing gradient stopping on the 3D branch.

-\paragraph{Consistency loss design} We experiment with the cosine and ${\ell_1}$ loss as our consistency loss function.
-And in the meantime, we study the impact of our consistency coefficient $\alpha$ and test on the 1/4 nuScenes split in Table~\ref{tab:loss_design}.
-As we can see in Table~\ref{tab:loss_design}, our method outperforms the baseline (mAP 61.7\% and NDS 67.2\%) in all settings.
-And the choice of cosine loss with a coefficient of $\alpha=0.01$ provides the best performance.
+\paragraph{Consistency loss design} We conduct experiments using both the cosine and ${\ell_1}$ loss as our consistency loss measures.
+And in the meantime, we study the impact of our consistency coefficient $\alpha$, presenting our findings in Table~\ref{tab:loss_design} using the 1/4 nuScenes dataset.
+As depicted in Table~\ref{tab:loss_design}, our method outperforms the baseline (mAP 61.7\% and NDS 67.2\%) across all settings.
+The best performance is achieved when employing the cosine loss with a coefficient of $\alpha=0.01$.